CatarinaGamboa/liquidjava-examples/README.md

 1. Ensure your project is correctly set up with the `liquidjava-api.jar`.
 2. When opening a Java file, the extension will automatically verify your LiquidJava annotations.
 3. Errors will be highlighted directly in your code editor.
+4. An item in the status bar at the bottom left of the editor indicates the extension's current state.
+You can check the extension logs by clicking on it.

 ## Download JARs

-`examples/demo/lib` folder contains the api jar that you can use in your projects.
+`examples/demo/lib` folder contains the API jar necessary to run LiquidJava.

 ## Examples
 ```